Skip to main content

 The design system project and the .lovable folder

 The design system project owns a special .lovable folder.
-When you publish your design system, Lovable generates the following:
+When you release your design system, Lovable generates the following:

 • design-system.json: the standardized, machine-readable schema, including tokens, component catalog (variants, props, examples), and stack constraints.
 This is the source of truth.